 3.1.
 Payment terms

 3.1.1.
-Students shall pay the Tuition Fees in full for the first two Terms in advance of arriving at the IPC or on the day of enrolment.
+Students shall pay the Tuition Fees in full for the first two Terms in advance of arriving at the IPC or commencing a Digital Programme or on the day of enrolment.
 Such payments shall be made by online payment, bank transfer or bank draft only.
 Cash payments are not accepted.
 Any Tuition Fee Deposit already paid by the Student shall be deducted from such payment.